Robinson papers

+The Robinson papers were a document archive initially consisting of some 800 documents that included detailed intelligence sources, identity documents, agents aliases, maps, cipher coding data, notebooks and reports that were created and kept by Communist International (Comintern) agent Henry Robinson before and during World War II.
+The archive was discovered under the floorboards of a Paris hotel room by the Gestapo in December 1942 when Robinson was arrested and later sent to British military intelligence at the end of the war, where it was wrongly classified during storage and rediscovered in 1947.
+At that point it was analysed and through that analysis and the arrest of several Soviet agents working in the United Kingdom, a picture of several Soviet espionage organisations operating across Europe began to emerge, that was known as the Red Orchestra ("Rote Kapelle") by the Germans and had been investigated by the German Sonderkommando Rote Kapelle during World War II.

 Background

 Henry Robinson was a German Jew, born in Brussels who as a young man had radicalised and turned to communism.
 In 1920, working with Willi Münzenberg and the Swiss Communist Jules Humbert-Droz he had established the Young Communist League of Germany (KJVD).
 In 1921, he was requested to visit the Soviet Union, where he was trained as an espionage agent in the Communist International (Comintern).
 In 1924, he began his espionage career as director of the AM-Apparat of the KPD for Central and Eastern Europe In 1933, Robinson was recruited into Soviet Red Army intelligence where he worked with Soviet espionage networks in France, Britain and Switzerland.

 Discovery

-On 20 December 1942 Robinson was arrested in Paris by the Sonderkommando Rote Kapelle.
+On 20 December 1942 Robinson was arrested in Paris by agents of the Sonderkommando Rote Kapelle.
 A hotel room that was used by Robinson was searched by the Gestapo.
 The floorboard in the hotel were removed and large briefcase containing the archive was discovered.
 These document originals were sent to the RSHA and subsequently seized by Soviet forces during the advance.
 These were known to be held in Potsdam after World War II.
 However before that event, photostats were made of the archive and these were sent by Abwehr IIIF in France to Abwehrstelle Belgium in Brussels.
 In September 1944, the former Gestapo headquarters at 453 Avenue Louise in Brussels was occupied.
 It was searched and found to contain the archive of the Sonderkommando Rote Kapelle in Belgium and covered investigations by the unit in Germany, France, Belgium and the Netherlands Within the Sonderkommando archive was the Robinson Papers.
 These came into the custody of British intelligence after the Liberation of Belgium.